NEO-ANTIDILUVIAN

 It is fascinating to think that we can reach back to the Upper Paleolithic to decolonize and re-indigenize ourselves, and what we can learn from that process going forward.
 Delving into deep time also leads us to the question – what is the nature of primordial mind?
 According to China Galland, “Our basic mind is like water, its nature remains clear and unpolluted, and that no matter what distressing emotions arise, our primordial nature – our ‘basic’ mind – remains unaffected, beginninglessly good.
 Goodness without beginning, goodness without end.”[5]
 Also, Haridas Chaudhuri writes, “When a person discovers his ultimate ground of existence, his authentic individuality emerges.
 He begins to feel a spiritual kinship with the entire universe.
 He experiences a sense of responsibility for the entire living creation.
 His heart beats in unison with the all of existence.
 His soul is aflame with the spirit of dedication to cosmic welfare, and he becomes cosmocentric.”[6]

 I find these assessments very reassuring, in the face of recent critiques that consider past-cultural revivals to be based on fantasy and cosplay.[7]
 Any rationalist can pull together a case study that discounts our deep time memory and place within the ecosystem.
 But there are clearly positive attributes of the human psyche that have kept us alive through the millennia.
-Basic human goodness - still visible everywhere today – has been a constant, especially in societies with a moral code that place kindness and hospitality first.
-These are the best qualities of “indigenous mind”[8] that we hold from ancient times, and that we can still uncover in ourselves and others today.
+Basic human goodness - still visible today – has been a constant, especially in societies with a moral code that places the most value on kindness and hospitality.
+These are the best qualities of “Indigenous Mind”[8] that we hold from ancient times, and that we can still uncover in ourselves and others.

 The challenge of the polycrisis means reconnecting with what is most important, and reviving our ancestral wisdom to adapt and thrive.
 The power of Earth Community is rising once again.
 The gifts of the Ancestors are manifesting in every sphere – in the revival of the gift economy and egalitarian social organization, the emphasis on the “we” instead of the “me,” and the supremacy of unconditional love.
 We are re-discovering our skill with animist lifeways, interspecies communication, reciprocity with the more-than-human, plant-spirit medicine, important rites of passage, honoring the sacred in all life – and finally, making decisions that honor the generations yet to come.
 The Old Ones - the weavers embedded in the land - are summoning us back to our most ancient selves, to our Ancestors and wild nature.
 The natural world remains the foundation of all life, and the wisdom of our indigeneity has not wavered.
 Even in modern times our true power is found in our ancient communal past, when we remember the sacred essence we held, so long ago.